Early Payout Calculator Guide

 How To Use The Calculator

-Upon opening the calculator we are presented with the usual back/lay calculator which we need to fill in by entering our BACK and LAY odds as well as the back stake and commission rate when we placed the initial bet.
+Upon opening the calculator you will be presented with the usual back/lay calculator which you need to fill in by entering your BACK and LAY odds, as well as the back stake and commission rate when you placed the initial bet.

 Example - I am using Manchester City at odds of 2.5/2.5